-Guatemalan Immigrant’s Perilous Recovery From A Nearly Tragic Decision
+Guatemalan Immigrant’s Successful Survival From A Nearly Disastrous Misunderstanding

 Linda, an immigrant from Guatemala, entered the U.S. without inspection in the late 1980s.
 She brought her daughter, Susan, age 2, with her.

-Almost 15 years later, Linda had married and given birth to three children born in the United States.
-Now divorced, Linda was a single parent, supporting her family selling foods on construction sites.
+A few years after her arrival, Linda married.
+She gave birth to three children born in the United States.
+She was now divorced.
+A single parent, she supported her family selling foods on construction sites.

-Because her husband had not filed papers for them, Linda and Susan remained without legal immigration status.
-Susan was an honor student, nearing the 12th grade, and Linda wanted her to be able to attend college, but she did not have any pathway to permanent residency.
+Her ex-husband did not file papers for them.
+Linda and Susan remained without legal immigration status.
+Susan was an honor student, nearing the 12th grade.
+Linda wanted her to be able to attend college, but she did not have any pathway to permanent residency.

-Linda was overjoyed when she learned about a new immigration program.
+One day, Linda learned about a new immigration program.
 She moved forward quickly to take advantage.

-Thinking it was like amnesty, Linda believed she could qualify for a green card would be easy.
+Thinking it was like amnesty, Linda believed qualifying for a green card would be easy.
 She thought there were only two requirements for success.
-She had lived in the United States for ten years and had not committed any crimes.
+She had lived in the United States for ten years.
+She had not committed any crimes.